Mesehti

-Mesehti was an ancient Egyptian nomarch of the 13th nomos of Upper Egypt ("the Upper Sycamore") around 2000 BCE, during the 11th Dynasty.
+Mesehti was an ancient Egyptian nomarch of the 13th nome of Upper Egypt ("the Upper Sycamore") around 2000 BCE, during the 11th Dynasty.
 He also was seal-bearer and overseer of the priests of Wepwawet.

 Tomb

-Mesehti is well known for his funerary equipment, found in Asyut at the end of 19th century during an illegal excavation.
-The contents of the tomb, which at the time of the discovery appeared undisturbed, was mainly sold to the Egyptian Museum in Cairo.
+Mesehti is well known for his funerary equipment, found in Asyut at the end of the 19th century during an illegal excavation.
+The contents of the tomb, which at the time of the discovery appeared undisturbed, were mainly sold to the Egyptian Museum in Cairo.
+They are now on display in the Grand Egyptian Museum in Giza.

 Among the objects of the funerary equipment, the most famous are the wooden models of soldiers: a group of striding Egyptian spearmen equipped with a hide shield and a white skirt, and another group composed of 40 striding nubian archers, darker-skinned and wearing a red loincloth.

 The tomb also contained two large wooden coffins whose interior is richly decorated with Coffin Texts; these coffins are among the main sources for this type of religious texts, which were much used during the First Intermediate Period and the Middle Kingdom.